jacobpm/edison/README.md

 ## Association with Vertex

 **NOTE:** This documentation will not be necessary when using the Vertex dashboard, since this process is implemented automatically.
-This section describes the required manual process until the dashboard is ready fr release.
+This section describes the required manual process until the dashboard is ready for release.

 **IMPORTANT:** To associate your device with Vertex, first it's necessary to set up the software of the Edison according to the programming language of your choice.
 We'll come back to this section later! **First, please select one of the available languages mentioned in the previous section**, and follow the instructions until the end.